-3. Local policy and input that informs speed limits
+3. Local policy

 Existing City of St. Louis Park policies prioritize equitable traffic safety and access for people walking, rolling, biking, and taking transit.
 Details of existing city policies and plans that inform speed limits are included in the following sections.